What is Environmental Health?

 Environmental exposures cause hundreds of thousands of illnesses each year, including asthma and cancers.
 This interdisciplinary program addresses public health issues associated with exposures to human-caused and naturally occurring chemical and microbial contaminants in air, water, soil, and food.
 Graduates become professionals who work to identify, evaluate, and control exposures to environmental contaminants.

-The program offers two degrees:
+Our group offers two degrees: